|OVERVIEW OF THE HARPETH HALL SCHOOL

 Sports enthusiasts have many opportunities to enjoy both professional teams (Nashville Predators of the National Hockey League and Tennessee Titans of the National Football League) and college athletics (such as Vanderbilt and Tennessee State).

 Nashville increasingly is known for its entrepreneurship and business opportunities for both small, diversified companies and for large industries.
 The city's major business is health care with approximately 150 companies located in the Nashville area.
-Given the moderate climate, the opportunities for work and education, and a relatively low cost of living and both historic and newer neighborhoods, the area attracts an increasingly diverse population, including persons of Vietnamese, Arab, Iraqi, Mexican, and Kurdish descent (with the Kurdish community in Nashville being the largest such population in the country).
+Given the moderate climate, the opportunities for work and education, and a relatively low cost of living in both historic and newer neighborhoods, the area attracts an increasingly diverse population, including persons of Vietnamese, Arab, Iraqi, Mexican, and Kurdish descent (with the Kurdish community in Nashville being the largest such population in the country).
 Each year in early October, the annual Celebration of Cultures Festival draws some 300 ethnic groups and over 15,000 visitors.

 In September 2008, Travel + Leisure and CNN Headline News ranked Nashville the second most affordable and fourth friendliest city in the country.
 In 2007, Black Enterprise ranked Nashville as the fifth best city for blacks nationally.
 In 2006, the average home price was $254,442.
 Numerous choices are available for education in public, charter, and religiously affiliated or non-sectarian independent schools.